Skip to main content

 Summary

-Discover the power of English and Writing with your third grade student through engaging, joyful learning lessons introducing nouns and verbs!
-In this must-have foundational writing course, go beyond “typical” English and writing courses with practical videos, games, crafts, pages, and more!
-This is a co-requisite course, taken along with the 3-1-Lab (Fall) Fabula Writing course (Take both courses in the fall), for essential skills and practice and a full semester’s credit in English and Writing.
+Discover the power of English and writing with your third-grade student through engaging, joyful learning lessons introducing nouns and verbs!
+In this must-have foundational writing course that is fully recorded, go beyond “typical” English and writing courses with practical videos, games, crafts, pages, and more!
+This course is taken alongside the 3-1-Lab Writing course, where students develop and practice their essential writing skills.
+Both courses together earn one semester’s credit in English and Writing.
+Advanced second graders through fourth graders are welcome.

-Course Description: Give your third-grade student the most essential keys and skills to master beginning English and Writing with this 12-week Language Arts course especially designed for the homeschooling family!
-Here, your student learns significant ideas and practical how-to’s that will develop a strong understanding of nouns and verbs – the foundational building blocks of language and writing.
-This instructional course explains how language works with weekly learning that includes What is a noun; pronouns, places, things, ideas, and proper names; What is a verb; writing action words with pronouns; actions/verbs around the house and around town; “person verbs” with being and thinking; and writing actions with “ing” words.
+Course Description: Give your third-grade student the most essential keys and skills to master beginning English and writing with this 12-week Language Arts course, especially designed for the homeschooling family!
+Here, your student learns significant ideas and practical how-tos that will develop a strong understanding of nouns and verbs – the foundational building blocks of language and writing.
+This instructional course explains how language works with weekly learning that includes what a noun is, pronouns, places, things, ideas, and proper names; what a verb is; writing action words with pronouns; actions/verbs around the house and town; “person verbs” with being and thinking; and writing actions with “ing” words.

-Students learn with hands-on, sensory-based, simple and easy-to-do activities that develop beginning-level creativity and critical thinking – making learning fun for children and parents alike!
-For a complete, well-rounded 3rd grade fall semester of learning, sign up for both this course and its concurrent companion course, 3-1-Lab, Fabula Writing: The Wonder of Writing with Naming and Action (nouns and verbs), to start your journey with mastering grade school English and Writing!
+Students learn through hands-on, sensory-based, easy-to-follow activities that develop beginning-level creativity and critical thinking, making learning fun for both children and parents.
+For a complete, well-rounded 3rd-grade fall semester of learning, sign up for both this course and its concurrent companion course, 3-1-Lab, Composition: The Wonder of Writing with Naming and Action (nouns and verbs), to start your journey with mastering grade school English and Writing!

 Special notes